kiosc-france/teleport/rfd/0153-resource-guidelines.md

 ### API

-All APIs should follow the following conventions that are largely based on the [Google API style guide](https://cloud.google.com/apis/design/standard_methods).
+All APIs should follow the conventions listed below that are largely based on the [Google API style guide](https://cloud.google.com/apis/design/standard_methods).

 #### Create